Tool for building fully-fledged event-driven applications

-Fully open source, cloud native, scalable, micro streaming, and complex event processing system capable of building event-driven applications for real-time analytics, data integration, notification, and adaptive decision-making usecases.
+Fully open source, cloud native, scalable, micro streaming, and complex event processing system capable of building event-driven applications for use cases such as real-time analytics, data integration, notification management, and adaptive decision-making.

-Event processing logic can be written using Streaming SQL queries via Siddhi graphical and source editor, to capture events from diverse data sources, process and analyze events, integrate with multiple services and data stores, and publish output to various endpoints in real-time.
+Event processing logic can be written using Streaming SQL queries via graphical and source editor, to capture events from diverse data sources, process and analyze them, integrate with multiple services and data stores, and publish output to various endpoints in real-time.

 Agile development experience with SQL like query language and graphical drag-and-drop editor supporting event simulation.

 Integrates with messaging systems (NATS, Kafka, JMS), Databases (RDBMS, NoSQL), Services (HTTP, gRPC), File systems, E-mail and others.